cdl-geneseo/geneseo-dictionary/J/Jew.md

 # Jew

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Jew

 Created by  Unknown User (krk5), last modified by  Unknown User (jtd8) on May 07, 2019

 v. to steal or cheat.
 Highly derogatory.
 Its likely origin is a popular anti-Semitism which identifies Jews with hoarding money, stealing, and cheating.
 Most commonly, it is a transitive verb, though the construction &quot;to be Jewed out of something&quot; i.e. to have something stolen from oneself, has also been observed.Of unknown origin, but not extant outside of Geneseo.As of 2012, 100% of students surveyed know this word.
 0% believe it is of local origins.(Endress, G-M, 2012)As of 2019, 0% of students surveyed know this word.
 0% believe it is of local origins.(Dilcher, G-M, 2019)